 - Connect awareness of self, systems and social welfare knowledge to promote human dignity and justice.

-As you become involved in athletics, honors, research, student organizations, study abroad, volunteer experiences, and/or work, you might adjust the order of your courses to make room for these experiences.
-Social welfare majors are encouraged to gain social service experience through volunteer work.
-See the social work advisors or contact the Morgridge Center for Public Service, 263-2432, for information on volunteering.
+Social Welfare majors are encouraged to gain social service experience through volunteer work.
+See the Social Work advisors or contact the Morgridge Center for Public Service, 263-2432, for information on volunteering.

 Freshman | |||